-(3) If any of the information referred to in paragraph 2 of this Article cannot be included on the primary package label, it must be provided on a separate sheet accompanying the primary package.
+3. If any of the information referred to in paragraph 2 of this Article cannot be included on the primary package label, it must be provided on a separate sheet accompanying the primary package.

-(4) The shipping container must be labelled at least with:
+4. The shipping container must be labelled at least with:

-“HUMAN TISSUES FOR TRANSPLANTATION” and “HANDLE WITH CARE”,
+“HUMAN TISSUES FOR TRANSPLANTATION” and “HANDLE WITH CARE”;

-the name, address and phone number of the establishment from which the package is being transported, and a contact person in the event of problems during transportation,
+the name, address and phone number of the establishment from which the package is being transported, and a contact person in the event of problems during transportation;

-the name, address and phone number of the tissue bank of destination, and the person to be contacted to take delivery of the container,
+the name, address and phone number of the tissue bank of destination, and the person to be contacted to take delivery of the container;

-the date and time of the start of transportation,
+the date and time of the start of transportation;

-specifications concerning conditions of transport relevant to the quality and safety of the tissues,
+specifications concerning conditions of transport relevant to the quality and safety of the tissues;

-in the case of all cellular products, the following indication: “DO NOT IRRADIATE”,
+in the case of all cellular products, the following indication: “DO NOT IRRADIATE”;

-when a product is known to be positive for a relevant infectious disease marker, the following indication: “BIOLOGICAL HAZARD”,
+when a product is known to be positive for a relevant infectious disease marker, the following indication: “BIOLOGICAL HAZARD”;

-in the case of autologous donors, the following indication: “FOR AUTOLOGOUS USE ONLY”,
+in the case of autologous donors, the following indication: “FOR AUTOLOGOUS USE ONLY”;

 specifications concerning storage conditions (such as “DO NOT FREEZE”), etc.

-3. TISSUE BANK
+Chapter III.
+TISSUE BANK

-Article 27
+Article 24.
+Powers of the tissue banks

-(1) Tissue banking can be performed in a Healthcare Establishment that meets the requirements prescribed for tissue banks by this Ordinance.
+1. Tissue banking can be performed in a Healthcare Establishment that meets the requirements prescribed for tissue banks by this Ordinance.

-(2) The tissue bank carries out at least the activities of processing, preservation and storage of tissue.
+2. The tissue bank carries out at least the activities of processing, preservation and storage of tissue.

-(3) The tissue bank may also perform the activities of collection, procurement, testing and distribution if it meets the conditions for such activities prescribed by this Ordinance.
+3. The tissue bank may also perform the activities of collection, procurement, testing and distribution if it meets the conditions for such activities prescribed by this Ordinance.

-(4) The tissue bank may also perform the tissue import and export activities if it meets the conditions for such activities prescribed by this Ordinance.
+4. The tissue bank may also perform the tissue import and export activities if it meets the conditions for such activities prescribed by this Ordinance.

-Personnel

-Article 28
+Article 25.
+Requirements for personnel in the process of processing, preservation, storage and distribution

-(1) In order to perform activities related to the processing, preservation, storage and distribution of tissues, the tissue bank must meet the following conditions in terms of expert personnel:
+1. In order to perform activities related to the processing, preservation, storage and distribution of tissues, the tissue bank must meet the following conditions in terms of expert personnel:

-have a sufficient number of expert personnel qualified to perform activities for which authorisation is sought,
+have a sufficient number of expert personnel qualified to perform activities for which authorisation is sought;

-verify the competency of the personnel, in accordance with the established quality system,
+verify the competency of the personnel, in accordance with the established quality system;

 have for each employee a clear, documented and up-to-date job description.
-Their tasks, responsibilities and accountability must be clearly documented and understandable,
+Their tasks, responsibilities and accountability must be clearly documented and understandable;

 ensure that expert personnel obtain the initial basic training.

-(2) The training referred to in paragraph 1 point d) of this Article must be carried out whenever procedures change.
+2. The training referred to in paragraph 1 point “d” of this Article must be carried out whenever procedures change.
 The training should be in line with the latest scientific knowledge and provide the professional development of employees.

-(3) The training programme must ensure and document that each individual:
+3. The training programme must ensure and document that each individual:

-has demonstrated competence in the performance of their designated tasks,
+has demonstrated competence in the performance of their designated tasks;

-has an adequate knowledge and understanding of the scientific principles and technical processes relevant to their designated tasks,
+has an adequate knowledge and understanding of the scientific principles and technical processes relevant to their designated tasks;

-understands the organisational framework, quality system and health protection measures,
+understands the organisational framework, quality system and health protection measures;

 is adequately informed of the ethical, legal and regulatory context of their work.

-(4) The tissue bank must have at its disposal a physician with adequate specialisation, who will provide counselling and monitor medical activities of the tissue bank such as: donor selection, evaluation of the clinical outcome of the application of tissues, and collaboration with healthcare professionals that apply the tissues.
+4. The tissue bank must have at its disposal a physician with adequate specialisation, who will provide counselling and monitor medical activities of the tissue bank such as: donor selection, evaluation of the clinical outcome of the application of tissues, and collaboration with healthcare professionals that apply the tissues.

-Article 29
+Article 26.
+Responsible person

-(1) The tissue bank must appoint the responsible person – head of the tissue bank, who must meet at least the following conditions:
+1. The tissue bank must appoint the responsible person – head of the tissue bank, who must meet at least the following conditions:

-physician with a specialisation suitable for the type of activity of the tissue bank,
+physician with a specialisation suitable for the type of activity of the tissue bank;

-have at least two years of practical experience in the area of tissue banking,
+have at least two years of practical experience in the area of tissue banking.